Categories: Money

 Step 4.
 Look for Low Debt Levels

 Large debt levels indicate significant risk.
 Select stocks of companies reducing, it is a positive sign.
-Share Market Investment may be tempting, but checking the balance sheet of the company’s, going through their current liabilities is essential.
+Share Market Investment may be tempting, but checking the balance sheet of the company’s, and going through its current liabilities is essential.
 Avoid companies with long-term debt as their capital is going against payments.
 If sustainability is a risk, it will result in bankruptcy.

-Lastly, as a thumb rule of the online investment account holder, watch out for infrastructure companies, real estate companies, and banks.
+Lastly, as a thumb rule of online investment account holder, watch out for infrastructure companies, real estate companies, and banks.
 They are popular for having large debts.

 Step 5.
 Use financial ratios to find the right stocks